infinitespace-studios/ATI.TextureConverter/README.md

 # ATI.TextureConverter
-A C# Wrapper for the TextureConverter native library to allow developers to convert images to ATI supported compressed textures
+A C# Wrapper for the TextureConverter native library to allow developers to convert images to ATI supported compressed textures.
+Such as ATITC and ETC1